 There I learned how hard it is for small and medium-sized businesses and farms to make ends meet.
 I also witnessed firsthand how people who may disagree about almost everything, EXCEPT getting good, fresh, local food from the farm to the table, can set aside their differences and work together to make millions of dollars worth of products flow to exactly where they need to go.

-For the past four years, I worked as outreach and advocacy coordinator for Oklahoma Policy Institute, which has been one of the most brain-stretching endeavors of my life so far.
+Before joining the city council, I worked as outreach and advocacy coordinator for Oklahoma Policy Institute.
 I traveled all over the state meeting and learning from my fellow Oklahomans.
 I deepened my love for and understanding of Oklahoma as a land of untapped potential.
 All around us are Oklahomans doing amazing things and many more who would if given just a little more opportunity.

-Thank you for reading this, and I hope I can earn your vote on November 6.
-Most importantly, I hope we can be allies in making a Tulsa a wonderful place to live for all of our people!
+Thank you for reading this, and I hope we can be allies in making a Tulsa a wonderful place to live for all of our people!